Cincinnati-Design-LAB/architour/src/content/buildings/newport-southgate-bridge-purple-people-bridge-l-and-n-bridge.md

 original_function: >-
   Built initially as a railroad bridge, it was reconstructed in 1897 as a railroad, streetcar, wagon, and pedestrian bridge.
-significance: >-
-  Ir is the only bridge to cross the Ohio at Cincinnati dedicated solely to pedestrian and bicycle traffic.
 historic_status: Listed in NRHP on April 17, 2001
 unique_features: >-
   For a few years starting in 2006, a bridge climb experience was operated on